Gauging the Gauge and Anomaly Resolution: Gauging the 1-Gauge

 then we have

-By the Peiffer conditions, we see that the two 2-gauge transformations $L,L'=L+d_A\ell$ act identically on the fake-curvature $\mathcal{F} = F - t\Sigma$ \cite{Kapustin:2013uxa,Bochniak:2020vil}.
+{By} the Peiffer conditions, we see that the two 2-gauge transformations $L,L'=L+d_A\ell$ act identically on the fake-curvature $\mathcal{F} = F - t\Sigma$ \cite{Kapustin:2013uxa,Bochniak:2020vil}.
 The computation \eqref{gtff} then implies that the 2-curvature $K$ is invariant on-shell of fake-flatness $\mathcal{F}=0$ under both $L,L'$.
 Because of this, the study of such higher gauge transformation is not necessary in the context of higher-BF theories \cite{Martins:2010ry}.

-\subsubsection{2-curvature anomaly and the first descendant}
+\subsection{2-Curvature Anomaly and the First Descendant}

 Recall from \eqref{gtff} that the 2-curvature $K$ is covariant under a 2-gauge transformation.
 To introduce a 2-curvature anomaly $\kappa$ into the theory, we require the anomaly equation of motion (EOM) $K=\kappa$ to transform covariantly, identically to how $K$ transforms.
 On-shell of fake-flatness $\mathcal{F}=0$, then, $\kappa=\kappa(A,\Sigma)$ must be 2-gauge invariant.
 Now since under a 2-gauge transformation, $\Sigma$ shifts by an arbitrary element in $\h$ and hence $\kappa$ must be a constant as a function of $\h$.
-Regardless, it can still depend on $\operatorname{coker}t=\g/\operatorname{im}t$, as 2-gauge invariance implies that it is {\it shift invariant}: $\kappa(A) = \kappa(A+tL)$.

-We are going to see that this particular form of the 2-curvature anomaly $\kappa(A)$ is in fact related to the topological classification of the underlying Lie 2-algebra.
-Moreover, we shall see that the presence of this particular $\kappa(A)$ will \textit{twist} the gauge transformations in the 2-gauge theory, such that the 2-curvature anomaly EOM $K=\kappa(A)$ transforms covariantly.
-We will then explain how such specific curvature anomaly can be related to the cohomological properties of the crossed module.